Mandatory Data Portability, R&D Uncertainty, and Platform Innovation

 - Structural mandates (data sharing requirements) sacrifice dynamic efficiency for static competition benefits

-- Behavioral monitoring (conduct oversight) can achieve ~90% of first-best welfare while preserving investment incentives
+- Behavioral monitoring (conduct oversight) achieves 90.5% of first-best welfare while preserving investment incentives

 - Optimal policy: minimize structural mandates, maximize conduct monitoring